-It is recommended that the EIS follow the heading structure shown below.
-The mitigation measures, monitoring programs etc., identified in this section of the EIS should be used to develop the environmental monitoring program for the project (see section 5).
+It is recommended that the final TOR and the EIS follow the heading structure shown below.
+The mitigation measures, monitoring programs, etc, identified in this section of the EIS should be used to develop the environmental monitoring program for the project (see section 5).

-4.1 Climate
+4.1 Climate, natural disasters and extreme weather conditions

-This section should describe the rainfall patterns (including magnitude and seasonal variability of rainfall), air temperatures, humidity, wind (direction and speed) and any other special factors (such as temperature inversions) that may affect management of the proposal including air quality within the region of the proposal.
+This section should describe the rainfall patterns (including magnitude and seasonal variability of rainfall), air temperatures, humidity, wind (direction and speed) and any other special factors (e.g. temperature inversions) that may affect management of the proposal including air quality within the region of the proposal.
 Extremes of climate (droughts, floods, cyclones, etc) should also be discussed with particular reference to water management at the proposal site.
-The vulnerability of the area to natural or induced hazards, such as floods, landslides and bushfires, should also be addressed.
+The vulnerability of the area to natural or induced hazards, such as floods and bushfires, should also be addressed.
 The relative frequency and magnitude of these events should be considered together with the risk they pose to management of the project.

 The potential impacts due to climatic factors should be addressed in the relevant sections of the EIS.
-The impacts of rainfall on soil erosion should be addressed in section 4.2.
-The impacts of storm events on the capacity of waste containment systems (e.g. site bunding/stormwater management and tailings dams) should be addressed in section 4.5 with regard to contamination of waterways and in section 4.4 with regard to the design of the waste containment systems.
-The impacts of winds, rain, humidity, and temperature inversions on air quality should be addressed in section 4.7.
+The impacts of rainfall on soil erosion should be addressed in Section 4.2.
+The impacts of storm events on the capacity of waste containment systems (e.g. site bunding/stormwater management and tailings dams) should be addressed in Section 4.4 with regard to contamination of waterways and in Section 4.3 with regard to the design of the waste containment systems.
+The impacts of winds, rain, humidity, and temperature inversions on air quality should be addressed in Section 4.6.